ikluft/LongitudeTZ/src/python/timezone_solar/README.md

 timezone_solar: The Python implementation of Solar time zones
 -------------------------------------------------------------
+See the [top-level project info](https://github.com/ikluft/LongitudeTZ) for more on solar time zones.

 Source files:
 * __init__.py - initialization for sources in timezone_solar module directory, loads the module